Stock ticker suffix by exchange

 - Asian numeric tickers keep their full digit string: Toyota is

-.NS) and BSE (.BO), and the same stock exists on both. - Euronext venues each have their own suffix (
+.NS) and BSE (.BO), and the same stock exists on both — they trade in INR but may diverge slightly intraday. - Euronext venues each have their own suffix (

-.PA,.AS,.BR,.LS) even though they share one trading platform. - When a suffix returns nothing, double-check that the security is actually listed on that exchange — dual-listed shares may need a different venue.
+.PA,.AS,.BR,.LS) even though they share a trading platform. - When a suffix returns nothing, double-check that the security is actually listed on that exchange — dual-listed shares may need a different venue.